What are your fees?

-My work is informed by many theoretical approaches including John Gottman, Sue Johnson (Emotionally Focused Therapy), Family Systems, Virginia Satir (Communications Skills), CBT, and several others.
+My work is informed by many theoretical approaches including John Gottman, Sue Johnson (Emotionally Focused Therapy), Family Systems, Virginia Satir (Communications Skills), Cognitive Behavioral Therapy, and several others.
 I find that building a trusting and safe relationship is primary.
 Beyond that, I tailor treatment modalities to the unique needs of each client.
-With couples I take a more directive approach than with individuals.
+With couples I use a more directive approach than with individuals.
 I often use the Prepare-Enrich Inventory and workbooks with pre-engaged, pre-marital and early married couples to guide conversation through the multiple aspects of intimate relationships.

 How do you integrate spirituality into the therapy?

 I am very comfortable integrating spiritual conversations into therapy sessions.
 Ultimately, clients determine how much or how little of their spiritual beliefs are brought into the therapy.
 I encourage clients to make their preferences known in the early sessions.

 The first session is used to get acquainted, discuss goals for therapy, ask questions, get some history of the concerns, and mutually determine if we are a good fit for working together.
 Discussing history often continues in subsequent sessions.